acgeospatial/awesome-earthobservation-code/README.md

 - [R-Spatial](https://rspatial.org/raster/rs/1-introduction.html) - This book provides a short introduction to satellite data analysis with R.
   - [Remote Sensing analysis with R](https://rspatial.org/raster/rs/index.html) - Builds on above R-Spatial
 - [GDAL Cubes](https://cran.r-project.org/web/packages/gdalcubes/index.html) - Earth Observation Data Cubes from Satellite Image Collections.
+Also [here on github](https://github.com/appelmar/gdalcubes_R)
 - [Image Classification with RandomForests in R](http://amsantac.co/blog/en/2015/11/28/classification-r.html) - The goal of this post is to demonstrate the ability of R to classify multispectral imagery using RandomForests algorithms.
 - [R code for ML in Sat imagery](https://gist.github.com/franzalex/a95e227cab9b146a6092) - # Random Forest image classification Adapted from [stackoverflow](http://gis.stackexchange.com/a/57786/12899).
 - [whiteboxR](https://github.com/giswqs/whiteboxR) - An R frontend of the advanced geospatial data analysis platform - [whitebox-tools](https://github.com/jblindsay/whitebox-tools).
+- [RasterVIS](https://cran.r-project.org/web/packages/rasterVis/index.html) - Methods for enhanced visualization and interaction with raster data.
+It implements visualization methods for quantitative data and categorical data, both for univariate and multivariate rasters.
+It also provides methods to display spatiotemporal rasters, and vector fields.
+- [Landsat](https://cran.r-project.org/web/packages/landsat/index.html) - Processing of Landsat or other multispectral satellite imagery.
+Includes relative normalization, image-based radiometric correction, and topographic correction options.

 ## Languages other than Python